Chronology

 October 24–November 7, 1962

-Included in Art 1963: A New Vocabulary, organized by Joan Kron and Audrey Sabol for the Art Council of the YM/YWHA in Philadelphia, featuring paintings, collages, assemblages, combines and machines by Brecht, Dine, Johns, Kaprow, Marisol, Oldenburg, Rauschenberg, Rosenquist, Segal, Jean Tinguely and Watts.
-Exhibition brochure includes statements by the artists and a dictionary of terms written by Klüver to describe the new art.
-Contributes a handwritten word balloon with the words, "DYNAMIC: KPOW!
-WHUMP!
-TAKKA TAKKA!!
-VAROOM!" to the catalogue.
+Included in Art 1963: A New Vocabulary, organized by Joan Kron and Audrey Sabol for the Art Council of the YM/YWHA in Philadelphia, featuring paintings, collages, assemblages, combines and machines by Bertolt Brecht, Jim Dine, Jasper Johns, Allan Kaprow, Marisol, Claes Oldenburg, Robert Rauschenberg, James Rosenquist, George Segal, Jean Tinguely and Alan Watts.
+Exhibition brochure includes statements by the artists and a dictionary of terms written by Billy Klüver to describe the new art.

 October 31–December 1, 1962